nsat/space-services-user-guide/Fundamentals.md

 ## Attitude Control
 The orientation (attitude) of the satellite is controlled by an Attitude Determination and Control System (ADCS).
 Attitude control supports a range of modes including [nadir and target tracking](https://developers.spire.com/tasking-api-docs/#adcs_config).
+Additional information can be found [here](./AttitudeControl.md).

 ### Ground Based